Renu1213/100Hires-cursor-setup/README.md

 SOLVED BY: The extensions were installed directly using the Cursor CLI with the following commands:

- "cursor --install-extension anthropic.claude-code"
+ - cursor --install-extension anthropic.claude-code

- "cursor --install-extension openai.chatgpt"
+ - cursor --install-extension openai.chatgpt

 Issue 04